canonical/phone-docs/en/apps/html-5/tutorials/cordova-camera-app-tutorial.md

 ### Cordova guide

-You may want to read [the Cordova Guide](../guides/cordova-guide.md).
+You may want to read the [Cordova Guide](../guides/cordova-guide.md).
 It contains all the info you need to set up your development environment.
 The three prerequisites being:

   * Installing `cordova-cli` from the Ubuntu Cordova PPA
   * Creating a [click chroot](../../sdk/tutorials/click-targets-and-device-kits.md) for the armhf architecture, to run and contain your application
-  * Installing build dependencies in the [click chroot](../../sdk/tutorials/click-targets-and-device-kits.md); refer to the corresponding section in [the Cordova Guide](../guides/cordova-guide.md)
+  * Installing build dependencies in the [click chroot](../../sdk/tutorials/click-targets-and-device-kits.md); refer to the corresponding section in the [Cordova Guide](../guides/cordova-guide.md)

 ### HTML5 UI Toolkit basics

 This tutorial is not focused on the UI Toolkit.
-For help, see [the UbuntuHTML5 UI Toolkit Guide](../guides/introduction-to-the-html5-ui-toolkit.md).
+For help, see the [Ubuntu HTML5 UI Toolkit Guide](../guides/introduction-to-the-html5-ui-toolkit.md).

 ### Getting the resources for this app

 You can obtain the source tree for this app as follows:

-Open a terminal with Ctrl + Alt + T and get the branch with:
+Open a terminal with `Ctrl + Alt + T` and get the branch with:

     $ bzr branch lp:ubuntu-sdk-tutorials